 All providers are responsible for providing appointments to Sunshine Health members within a reasonable amount of time based on the nature of the visit.
-Those obligations are detailed in Sunshine Health's Standards for Medicaid Appointment Scheduling web page.
-Practitioners unable to offer an appointment within the time frames listed below should refer the member to Sunshine Health Member Services, which can be reached by calling 1-866-796-0530 (TTY at 1-800-955-8770) Monday through Friday from 8 a.m. to 8 p.m.
+Those obligations are detailed in Sunshine Health's Provider Standards for Appointment Scheduling (PDF).
+Practitioners unable to offer an appointment within the time frames listed below should refer the member to Sunshine Health Member Services which can be reached by calling 1-866-796-0530 (TTY at 1-800-955-8770) Monday through Friday from 8 a.m. to 8 p.m.
 Eastern for rescheduling with an alternate provider who is able to meet the access standards and the member's needs.